software-mansion/protostar/design_docs/protostar-architecture.md

 Anything outside of this transaction will be encapsulated in the backend.

-### Starknet CLI
+### Protostar Starknet
 This is a facade over starknet.py SDK, we can migrate it to Rust very soon and use Starknet.rs instead if its capabilities are sufficient.

 ## Communication
-Communication layer between modules will be JSON, simillar to the current Protostar `--json` to make it language-independent.
-We can do communication either through FFI or calling as sub-processes, this is an open question.
+Each of the modules will be a separate binary (protostar shell will be two binaries each built with a different backend set of commands and target backend).
+Protostar shell will call the backend passing the arguments resolved from config.

 ## Benefits
 - Modularity of backends based on contracts allows us to provide interchangeable backends for different purposes.
 For example we can support both sierra and casm backends simultaneously.
 Or we can support different Protostar-starknets, in python and rust depending on which sdk will update faster to new changes or at least maintain the python solution while rust version is being developed.